dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 documentation process by building, versioning, and hosting the documentation.

 Read the Docs supports multiple versions for each repository.
-For the METplus compoents, the "latest" version will point to the latest official (stable) release.
+For the METplus components, the "latest" version will point to the latest official (stable) release.
 The "develop" or "development" version will point to the most up to date development code.
-There may also be other previous versions of the software available in the version selector menu, which is accessible by clicking in the bottom left corner of the the documentation pages.
+There may also be other previous versions of the software available in the version selector menu, which is accessible by clicking in the bottom left corner of the documentation pages.

 Automation rules allow project maintainers to automate actions on new branches and tags on repositories.
 For the METplus components, documentation is